anusontarangkul/React-robofriends/README.md

 <img src="./readme-images/onSearchChange.png">

-Used hooks to update the state for what is being searched.
+Dynamically update what is being searched as the user types the values in.

 ## Credits